 This dough is perfect to have on hand for any occasion.
 If, like me, you love a crisp, crunchy bread, this recipe is for you.
 If you leave the dough in the fridge for at least 48 hours, the crumb has many more holes.
 When you use it the next day, the crumb is much tighter.
 I prefer mine with holes to capture all of the goodies that I apply.

-This has to be the easiest and fastest way to make bread dough.
+This no-knead 5-minute artisan bread has to be the easiest and fastest way to make bread.
 It’s also now my favorite way to make bread dough—and a decent loaf or boule of bread with little effort.

 I made a free-form boule and a loaf in a traditional loaf pan.
 I found that after baking the loaves for 30 minutes, I had a tanned boule, much like a round sourdough loaf.
 I found this loaf had a moist and dense crumb and a crunchy crust.
 As for the loaf pan, I found that batch didn’t rise as much, but this may be due to my handling of the dough.
 It was still delicious.
 This is certainly a way to wow on a weeknight, as the bread does its own thing while you prep dinner.
 A great method for making bread.